christofferholmstedt/linux-wpan-dev/README.md

 time to boot up your Raspberry Pi and configure your system.
 All scripts required for this step are in the "/scripts/boot_up_scripts" folder.

-On your Raspbian do the following:
+On your Raspberry Pi do the following:

 1. git clone https://github.com/christofferholmstedt/linux-wpan-dev
 2. sudo ./linux-wpan-dev/scripts/boot_up_scripts/raspbian_first_boot.sh